5G-ERA/BED-Workshop/README.md

 Stop with control+c when you want to stop the test, there is no limit time.
 An example of the output is available in this repo with the name: Performance_APEXIA_EXAMPLE_OUTPUT.csv

-For an extended documentation of apexIA tools: https://drive.google.com/file/d/15nX80RK6aS8abZvQAOnMNUEgh7px9V5S/view ApexIA is available for a variety of ROS2 distributions. https://gitlab.com/ApexAI/performance_test
+For an extended documentation of ApexAI tools: https://drive.google.com/file/d/15nX80RK6aS8abZvQAOnMNUEgh7px9V5S/view ApexAI is available for a variety of ROS2 distributions. https://gitlab.com/ApexAI/performance_test

 To get the list of all available datatypes to run performance test, use: